EIDR-ID/python/README.md

-# Entertainment Idenfication Registry Python SDK
+# Entertainment Identification Registry Python SDK
-The Python EIDR API is a software library designed, developed and implemented to equip   developers with the necessary tooling to interact with the Entertainment Identifier Registry (EIDR) system, a global unique identifier system for movie and television assets.
+The Python EIDR API is a software library designed, developed, and implemented to equip   developers with the necessary tooling to interact with the Entertainment Identifier Registry (EIDR) system, a global unique identifier system for movie and television assets.

 ## Prerequisites
 Ensure you have the following installed: